 BillDoc, PatDoc, JonDoc, TomDoc, PeteDoc, ColDoc, and SlyDoc.
 Then PaulDoc, ChrisDoc, DaveDoc, MattDoc, and PeteDoc II...

 Non-canon incarnations, due to not having a numerical placement (or sharing it with a TV Doctor) tend to get named for the story they appear in ("the Shalka Doctor", "the Curse of Fatal Death Doctor"), the actor who portrayed them ("the Joanna Lumley Doctor", "the Nicholas Briggs Doctor") or occasionally just a fun nickname ("the Greenpeace Doctor", for a stage show Doctor who wore a Greenpeace tshirt as his costume).
+"Dr. Who" is usually referred to as "the Cushing Doctor" just to prevent confusion.

 Story types and eras get nicknames too: